epccs/Driver/K3/Evaluation/readme.md

 ## ^0 Cycle test with RPUno^4

 I let an RPUno^4 operate three Orbit 58874N valves from 12/17/2016 to 2/4/2017.
 Most days the three valves were operated ten times each for ten seconds.
-Some days do not have data for various reasons (e.g. mostly I forgot to read it).
+Some days the [K3^0log] does not have data for various reasons (e.g. mostly I forgot to read it).

 [K3^0log]: ./K3^0log.txt